 Grand staircase and Fürstensaal, 1st floor

-Proof of vaccination, recovery or testing (3G) is currently required for access to the building.
+identification document is required for access to the building.

 FAQ on the current situation